AWS OpenSearch¶

 Startup

-After enabling, you can see the corresponding automatic trigger configuration in 「Manage / Automatic Trigger Configuration」.
-Click on 【Execute】 to execute it immediately without waiting for the scheduled time.
-After a while, you can check the execution task records and corresponding logs.
+After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
+Click on 【Execute】 to immediately execute once without waiting for the scheduled time.
+Wait a moment, you can view the execution task records and corresponding logs.

 Verification¶

-- Confirm in 「Manage / Automatic Trigger Configuration」 whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions
+- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions

-- In TrueWatch, check in 「Infrastructure / Custom」 to see if there is asset information
+- In TrueWatch, check if there is asset information in 「Infrastructure / Custom」

-- In TrueWatch, check in 「Metrics」 to see if there is corresponding monitoring data
+- In TrueWatch, check if there is corresponding monitoring data in 「Metrics」

 Metrics¶

-After configuring AWS OpenSearch, the default measurement is as follows, you can collect more metrics through configuration AWS CloudWatch Metrics Details
+After configuring AWS OpenSearch, the default measurement sets are as follows.
+You can collect more metrics by configuring AWS CloudWatch Metrics Details

 Cluster Metrics¶